 For children who respond to the water in fear, and their parents, signing up for swim lessons can be an overwhelming prospect.
 “Being afraid sometimes is a normal, healthy part of growing up,” says Elianna Platt, a social worker at the Child Mind Institute, “We want to give kids the chance to practice getting through difficult situations, but for a lot of parents, that’s easier said than done.”
 Luckily, we have a few tips that will help you feel more confident about your approach this difficult situation, and help you build a plan moving forward.

 First, it can be incredibly helpful to understand what is causing your child’s fear response.
-Some common culprits can be:
+Some common culprits are:

 - Overstimulation at the pool (loud noises, strong smells, lots of movement)